 We said we could see no reason for believing that IRB members are particularly well equipped to assess a project's procedures for storing data and that we could therefore see no reason for believing that research projects that impose risks of harm only in way (ii) call for IRB approval.
-So we recommended that research on autonomous adults whose methodology consists entirely in collecting data by surveys, conducting interviews, or observing behavior in public places be exempt from the requirement of IRB review-straightforwardly exempt, with no provisos and no requirement of IRB approval of the exemption.
+So we recommended "that research on autonomous adults whose methodology consists entirely in collecting data by surveys, conducting interviews, or observing behavior the United States, federal law (42 USC 289) covers only "biomedical and behavioral research involving human subjects."
+It might therefore have been expected that US federal regulations would govern human subjects research of only those two categories.